fiskl-accounting/help-docs/docs/Core-Features/Accounting/chart-of-accounts.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Chart of accounts
+# Chart of Accounts

-## What is a chart of accounts?
+## What is a Chart of Accounts?

-A chart of accounts (CoA) is a fundamental tool for organizing your business finances.
+A Chart of Accounts (CoA) is a fundamental tool for organizing your business finances.
 It acts as a roadmap, helping you categorize transactions and group similar accounts for reporting and analysis.

-In Fiskl, you can view your chart of accounts filtered by account type or as a complete list.
+In Fiskl, you can view your Chart of Accounts filtered by account type or as a complete list.

 ## Account types

-Your chart of accounts is divided into five main account types:
+Your Chart of Accounts is divided into five main account types:

 1. Assets
 2. Liabilities